Taniya23Y/Learn-Namaste-React/EP-14_NetflixGPT-TheBeginning/netflix-gpt/README.md

 - Unsubscribed to the onAuthStateChange callback
 - Add hardcoded value to the constants file
 - Register TMDB API & create an app & get access Token
-- Get Data from TMDB
+- Get Data from TMDB now playing movies list API
+- Custom Hook for Now Playing Movies
+- Updates store with movies Data
+- Planning for MainContainer and secondaryContainer
-- Fetch from TMDB Movies
+- Fetch Data for trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Youtube video and make it autoplay and mute
+- Tailwind Classes to make Main Container Awesome

 ...